mitotic/otrace/README.rst

  - *Memory leaks:*  The trace contexts saved by *otrace* could potentially lead to increased memory usage.
 Again, only experience will tell.

+ - *Platforms:*  *otrace* is pure-python, but it has only been tested onLinux and OS X, so far.

  - *Current limitations:*
           * Decorated methods cannot be patched.
           * TAB command completion is a work in progress.
           * Spaces and other special characters in command arguments need to be handled better.

 Credits
 ===============================

-*otrace* was developed as part of the `Mindmeldr
-<http://mindmeldr.com>`_ project, which is aimed at improving classroom interaction.
+*otrace* was developed as part of the `Mindmeldr <http://mindmeldr.com>`_ project, which is aimed at improving classroom interaction.

 *otrace* was inspired by the following:
  - the tracing module `echo.py <http://wordaligned.org/articles/echo>`_ written by Thomas Guest <tag@wordaligned.org>.
 This nifty little program uses decorators to trace function calls.